bastiansg/kb-assistant-challenge/README.md

     ```bash
     code .
     ```
--   After installing the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, press F1 to open the Command Palette, type Dev Containers, and select: **Reopen in Container**
+-   After installing the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, press F1 and type _Dev Containers_ and select: **Reopen in Container**

 ### Jupyter

 Jupyter is preconfigured inside the Dev Container.
 You can explore examples in the [notebooks/](notebooks/) directory.
-When opening a notebook, select the appropriate kernel in the top-right corner: Python Environments -> Python 3.12 (Global Env)
+When opening a notebook, select the appropriate kernel in the top-right corner: **Python Environments -> Python 3.12 (Global Env)**

 ### Custom python lib